getsentry/sentry/docs/quickstart/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 We **highly** recommend using PostgreSQL for your database, or MySQL if you have no other choice.
 The default
 is sqlite and will handle very little load.
+If you're using MySQL, you should use InnoDB as your storage engine.

 These databases require additional packages, but Sentry provides a couple of meta packages to make things easier: